Basics of CRM Success

 What Will It Cost?

 Hosting is also a crucial element to consider in CRM selection.
-The preferred business model of many CRM providers outside the industry almost always involves hosting the system and data ‘in the cloud.’
-This is a fluffy euphemism for on ‘a server someplace outside the firm.’
-While this may be standard practice for other industries – and while it may even be more secure than hosting within the firm – firms so far have almost universally taken a pass when it comes to having their sensitive contact data reside outside the firm firewall.
+Outside of law firms, most organizations prefer hosting their CRM system and data ‘in the cloud’, which is a ‘fluffy’ euphemism for on ‘a server someplace outside the firm.’
+While this has been standard practice for other industries for over a decade, and while it may even be more secure than hosting within the firm, in the past, many firms had taken a pass when it came to allowing their sensitive contact data to reside outside the firm firewall.
+Recently, however, firms are finally feeling more open to cloud-based options which have fewer hardware requirements, require less maintenance and can promote efficiency and provide flexibility.

 What Should It Do?

 One primary need that is almost always articulated by firms of all sizes is enhancing communication and coordination of mailings and events.
 I’ve often heard it said, “Our firm spent all of this money on a CRM system and all we got was a really expensive mailing list.”
-However, usually the person making this comment has never actually had to personally manage a law firm mailing list.
+However, usually the person making this comment has never had to personally manage a law firm mailing list.
 Many firms do hundreds, or even thousands, of mailings each year.
 They are sent to thousands of contacts whose information changes frequently.
-In some firms this is compounded by the hundreds or thousands of attorneys who have relationships with these contacts and in some cases even act like they ‘own’ them.
+In some firms this is compounded by the multiple attorneys who have relationships with these contacts and, in some cases, may even feel that they ‘own’ them.
 This is not a job that most people would volunteer for.

 Fortunately, mailing list and event management is a core component of almost every CRM system.
 All of the systems have out-of-the-box functionality that allows attorneys or assistants to add contacts to mailing or event lists.
 The lists can then be incorporated into e-mails, invitations or other communications and then distributed.

 The systems also allow firms to categorize and enhance information about contacts and to better segment them.
-For instance, a firm might want to define who their Clients – or top Clients are.
-They may want to identify a primary or multiple industries for Clients or prospects.
-They may want to enhance contact information with business or financial intelligence.
+For instance, a firm might want to define who their Clients or top Clients are.
+They may want to identify a primary, or multiple, industries for key companies.
+They may want to enhance contact information with news, business or financial intelligence.
 Ultimately these fields or categories can also be searched to create lists and enhance targeted communication.

-Additionally, there are external providers who offer enhanced e-mail communication and reporting functionality, as well as the ability to have e-mails delivered from an alternate domain in order to avoid issues with SPAM.
+Additionally, there are external providers who offer enhanced e-mail communication and reporting functionality, as well as the ability to have emails delivered from an alternate domain in order to avoid issues with SPAM.
 These products should be evaluated by firms who do a significant number of mailings and events.
+The ideal scenario is to have these tools integrated to minimize duplicative entry and maximize efficiency.

 Who and What Do We Know?